KfW 270 Solar Loan in 2026: Rates from 3.75%, Up to EUR 150 Million

 - Before December 31: Commission and register system

-- Feed-in compensation tied to market electricity prices
+- Feed-in could be tied more to market electricity prices

 KfW 270 for Expats: Eligibility and Practical Tips